Black Lightning - episode 1

-Black Lightning is also hitting screens at a timely moment.
+Black Lightning is hitting screens at a timely moment.
 Black Lightning actively engages with the problem of racist police brutality.
 It’s the Black Lives Matter of superhero shows, and it is mature enough to admit that there are no easy answers.
 The main character quotes Dr. Martin Luther King Jr, saying, “Returning violence for violence multiplies violence, adding deeper darkness to a night already devoid of stars.”
 But that is not the end of the debate.

 “I’m sick and tired of being sick and tired,” his daughter, Anissa, replies, quoting Fannie Lou Hamer.
-Billie Holiday sings “Strange Fruit” as the episode opens, and there’s a scene where our hero is pulled over by two police officers and made to get out of his car into the pouring rain.
+Billie Holiday sings “Strange Fruit” as the episode opens, and there’s a scene where Jefferson is pulled over by two police officers and made to get out of his car into the pouring rain.

 The police are presented as racist in a real-world matter-of-fact way.
 They don’t try to hide their attitude too much, because they don’t have to.
 This isn’t an exploration of a finely nuanced institutionally racist system forcing good people to act bad, this is a bunch of racist ass-hats delighting in pushing black people around.

-Then, later, comes the pay back.
+Then, later, comes pay back.
 Two police officers use tasers on our hero, and hurl racist epithets at him.
 In reply he uses his superpowers to blow up their police cruiser, sending it flying up into the sky in slow motion.
 It is a cathartic moment, and the show works hard to make us feel it.
-This part of the show works really well, with the low key special effects looking pretty slick to me, too.
+This part of the show works really well, with the low key special effects looking pretty slick to me.

-So, the problems… What brings Black Lightning out of retirement is a little problematic, for example.
+What brings Black Lightning out of retirement is a little problematic, for example.
 He doesn’t come out of retirement because he wants to help the local community, he gets back in the saddle because of family.
 Our hero, Pierce, has a typical TV wife, who is beautiful and likes a glass of wine.
 His youngest daughter is Jennifer, and she is an annoying teen rebel.
-Pierce’s eldest daughter is Anissa, who is the good daughter, a medical student who also teaches part-time at the school where her father is in charge.
+Pierce’s eldest daughter is Anissa, is the good daughter, a medical student who also teaches part-time at the school where her father is in charge.

-Things really hit the fan when his teen rebel daughter secretly goes to a club, and gets sucked immediately into prostitution and violence, requiring her ass to be saved by pops.
-There is a little bit of business where she knees a guy in the nuts to show she’s feisty, but mostly she is just a damsel in distress, getting into trouble as soon as she tries to experience something of life.
+Things really hit the fan when his teen rebel daughter goes to a club, and gets sucked immediately into prostitution and violence, requiring her ass to be saved by pops.
+There is a little bit of business where she knees a guy in the nuts to show she’s feisty, but mostly she is just a damsel in distress, getting into trouble as soon as she wants to experience something of life.
 Then, after the teen rebel is rescued, the two daughters are kidnapped again.
 This time they are dragged right out of school at gunpoint.

-The two daughters being dragged from place to place are a weak point, but hopefully they will soon start to get more to do than scream and wait to be saved by pops.
+These rag-doll characters being dragged from place to place are a weak point, but hopefully they will soon start to get more to do than scream and wait to be saved by pops.
 In the comics, both Anissa and Jennifer eventually get their own superpowers and become the heroes Thunder and Lightning.
 Hopefully they will develop a little agency and become more than caricatures as the series progresses.